Dev-Clair/ahia/ahia.md

      - Emits tour created or updated events to the event bus.
      - Listens to payment service events to create a tour.
-     - Listens to assignment service to assign realtors to tour appointments.
      - Listens to scheduling service to schedule tour appointments.

    - Events: